seenthattinker/Conceptinero/wiki/audit.md

 but the law specifically excludes certain activities from SR&ED tax incentives.
 Among the activities that don’t qualify are:

-![x]    market research you do before you start your project
+- market research you do before you start your project
-![x]    promotions
+- promotions
-![x]    social science research projects
+- social science research projects
-![x]    humanities research projects
+- humanities research projects
-![x]    and style changes.
+- and style changes.

 You also may not count routine tasks such as testing, quality control,